Investigations and relevant material

-5. The Home Office Code imposes a duty to retain material that the investigator obtains in the course of the investigation, as well as material that is generated by the investigation, providing it may be relevant to the investigation.
+5. The Code imposes a duty to retain material that the investigator obtains in the course of the investigation, as well as material that is generated by the investigation, providing it may be relevant to the investigation.

 12. Careful recording of material that may be relevant will ensure that material is available for disclosure if it meets the disclosure tests.
 In practice this will mean that:

 - telephone notifications of accidents, complaints, etc should be recorded;

 - draft statements (whether or not they differ significantly from the final version) and comments on them should be recorded; and

 - care will be required over the recording of information in inspectors' notebooks.